 Access Transparency log events

-Supported editions for the Access Transparency log events data source in the investigation tool: Enterprise Plus, Education Standard, Education Plus, Enterprise Essentials Plus.
+Supported editions for this feature: Enterprise Plus, Education Standard and Education Plus, Enterprise Essentials Plus.
 Compare your edition

 As your organization's administrator, you can use the security investigation tool to run searches related to Access Transparency log events.
 There you can view a record of actions that provide information about the actions of Google staff when they access your data.